ClusterEA: Scalable Entity Alignment with Stochastic Training and Normalized Mini-batch Similarities: Implementation Details

 Contributed by the NHSM loss~\cite{DualAMN21}, the training epoch number could be greatly reduced.
 We replace the training epoch for GCNAlign-S and RREA-S from 2000 and 1200 to 50.
 We follow~\cite{DualAMN21} to train 20 epochs for Dual-AMN-S on IDS datasets.
 We further notice that the training loss of Dual-AMN-S is stable after 10 epochs for the large-scale dataset DBP1M, thus setting the training epoch of Dual-AMN-S to 10 for DBP1M.
 We set the fan out number in neighborhood sampling $F=8$, the batch size $N_p = 2000$, $N_n = 4000$, and Adam as the training optimizer for all variants.
 We follow the setup of~\cite{DualAMN21} for NHSM loss.
 For other hyper-parameter settings of the model, including the embedding dimension $D$, we follow their original papers~\cite{GCN-Align18,RREA20, DualAMN21}.

 In the \emph{stochastic training process}, we adopt the aforementioned settings for each \ClusterEA{} variant.
 In the \emph{\Sampling{} process}, we set the mini-batch number $K = 5$ for IDS15K, $K = 10$ for IDS100K, and $K = 30$ for DBP1M.
+Moreover, we utilize a cache in disk for pre-processed edge information to quickly load the constructed matrix of relation-aware GNN variants.
 For \KMeans{}, we set the max iteration number to $300$, the tolerance to $10^{-4}$, and distance metric to euclidean distance for the KMeans algorithm.
 We adopt the default setting for the XGBoost Classifier~\cite{XGBoost16}.
 We utilize GPU acceleration for those methods.
 For \MetisGCN{}, we adopt the default setting of METIS~\cite{METIS98}, and train a two layer GCN with Adam.
 The learning rate is set to $0.01$, and the training epoch of GCN set to $800$ for IDS15K, $1500$ for IDS100K, and $3000$ for DBP1M.
 In the \emph{\Merging{} process}, we set $K_s = 100$ for the iteration round of Sinkhorn, $K_r = 50$ for top-K similarity serach, and $K_n = 10$ for CSLS.